Travel Advice for Families Visiting Wallis and Futuna

 Ok, Wallis and Futuna isn’t Fiji.
 It's not even New Caledonia.

-Kids’ clubs and babysitting services are very limited, so you will have to spend some time with your kids.
+Kids’ clubs and babysitting services are nonexistent, so you will have to spend some time with your kids.

 All in all, Wallis and Futuna is definitely a destination best spent together as a family.